 About Nasdaq 1

 Meeting Notice 3

 Voting Roadmap 5

 Shareholder Engagement

 Year-Round Engagement 8

 Annual Meeting of Shareholders 8

 Responsiveness to Investors and Stakeholders 8

 Our Board

 Proposal 1: Election of Directors 11

 Board Composition 13

 Board Diversity 15

 Director Criteria and Qualifications 16

 Director Orientation and Continuing Education 19

-Board Assessment Process 20
+Board Assessment Process 19

 Board Refreshment and Nominations 21

 Director Nominees 22

 Board Committees 32

 Director Compensation 37

 Governance

 Corporate Governance Framework 41

 Leadership Structure 42

 Board Independence 42

 Committee Independence and Expertise 43

 Strategic Oversight 43

 ESG Oversight 43

 Cybersecurity and Information Security Oversight 44

 Risk Oversight 44

 Human Capital Management and Executive Succession Planning 46

 Board Meetings and Attendance 47

 Shareholder Rights 47

 Public Policy Advocacy for Investors, Capital Formation and Inclusive Capitalism 48

 Communicating with the Board 49

 Environmental & Social Responsibility

 Our ESG Strategy 51

 Environmental Initiatives 51

 Talent and Culture 53

 Operating with Integrity 56

 Community Impact 58

 ESG Reporting and Analytics 59

 ESG Documents 60

 Executive Compensation

 Proposal 2: Approval of the Company's Executive Compensation on an Advisory Basis 63

 Compensation Discussion and Analysis 64

 Management Compensation Committee Report 92

 Management Compensation Committee Interlocks and Insider Participation 92

 Executive Compensation Tables 93

 Employment Agreements and Potential Payments Upon Termination or Change in Control 97

 CEO Pay Ratio 105

 Audit & Risk

-Audit and Risk Committee Report 108 Annual Evaluation and 2022 Selection of Independent Auditors 108 Proposal 3: Ratification of the Appointment of Ernst & Young LLP as Our Independent Registered Public Accounting Firm for the Fiscal Year Ended December 31, 2022 110
+Audit and Risk Committee Report 108

+Annual Evaluation and 2022 Selection of Independent Auditors 108

+Proposal 3: Ratification of the Appointment of Ernst & Young LLP as Our Independent Registered Public Accounting Firm for the Fiscal Year Ended December 31, 2022 110

 Other Items

-Proposal 4: Approve an Amendment to Nasdaq's Charter to Increase the Total Number of Authorized Shares of Common Stock to Effect a Proposed 3-for-1 Stock Split 112 Proposal 5: Shareholder Proposal - Special Shareholder Meeting Improvement 116 Other Business 120 Security Ownership of Certain Beneficial Owners and Management 120 Delinquent Section 16(a) Reports 122 Executive Officers 124 Certain Relationships and Related Transactions 128
+Proposal 4: Approve an Amendment to Nasdaq's Charter to Increase the Total Number of Authorized Shares of Common Stock to Effect a

+Proposed 3-for-1 Stock Split 112

+Proposal 5: Shareholder Proposal - Special Shareholder Meeting Improvement 116

+Other Business 120

+Security Ownership of Certain Beneficial Owners and Management 120

+Delinquent Section 16(a) Reports 122

+Executive Officers 124

+Certain Relationships and Related Transactions 128

 About Our Annual Meeting

 Questions and Answers About Our Annual Meeting 130

 Annexes

-Annex A: Non-GAAP Financial Measures 137 Annex B: Form of Amendment to Amended and Restated Certificate of Incorporation 141
+Annex A: Non-GAAP Financial Measures 137

+Annex B: Form of Amendment to Amended and Restated Certificate of Incorporation 141
-About Nasdaq

-GAAP Diluted EPS

-We are a purpose driven technology company

-Our Vision Reimagine markets to realize the potential of tomorrow

-Our Purpose Champion inclusive growth and prosperity

-1-year Cumulative TSR

-3-year Cumulative TSR

-Non-GAAP Diluted EPS

-Client Centricity Creates Shareholder Value

-increase to the quarterly dividend

-returned to shareholders through share repurchases and dividends in Net Revenues, an increase of 18% from 2020

-Groundbreaking 2021

-\$3.4B

-\$1.9B

-in ARR in 2021, an increase of 19% from 2020, and an increase of 9% excluding Verafin in SaaS revenues in the fourth quarter of 2021, an increase of 43% from 2020 fortune 500
+13% from 2020, mostly due to organic growth of from 2020, mostly due to organic growth increase to the quarterly dividend returned to shareholders through share repurchases and dividends Groundbreaking 2021 in ARR in 2021, an increase of 19% from 2020, and an increase of 9% excluding Verafin in Net Revenues, an increase in SaaS revenues2 in the fourth quarter of 2021, an increase of 43% from 2020 of 18% from 2020 includes the impact of the acquisition of Verafin.
+The amount is a quarterly annualized figure.
+IPO win rate for The Nasdaq Stock Market